-MINIMUM I REQUIREMENTS FOR CONSIDERATION FOR ADMISSION Current High School Students Applying for Admission Consideration into the Nursing Program Contact SUNY Ulster, Enrollment and Success: Enrollment & Success Center 800-724-0833 x5022 or 845-687-5022 admissions@sunyulster.edu • HESI Admission Assessment exam minimum 75% performance. • Performance in any General Education/Liberal Arts, Math, and Science (Biology and/or Chemistry) High School courses with a minimum final grade of C or better. • New York State Regents exam scores of 75 or higher in Biology and/or Chemistry. • Collegian Courses (if applicable) final grade of C or better. • Admission to the Nursing Program is not guaranteed to any applicant, regardless of courses completed or grades received.
+MINIMUM REQUIREMENTS FOR CONSIDERATION FOR ADMISSION Current High School Students Applying for Admission Consideration into the Nursing Program Contact SUNY Ulster, Enrollment and Success: Enrollment &amp; Success Center 800-724-0833 x5022 or 845-687-5022 admissions@sunyulster.edu HESI Admission Assessment exam minimum 75% performance.
+Performance in any General Education/Liberal Arts, Math, and Science (Biology and/or Chemistry) High School courses with a minimum final grade of C or better.
+New York State Regents exam scores of 75 or higher in Biology and/or Chemistry.
+Collegian Courses (if applicable) final grade of C or better.
+Admission to the Nursing Program is not guaranteed to any applicant, regardless of courses completed or grades received.
 All Other Applicants Applying for Admission Consideration into the Nursing Program HESI Admission Assessment exam minimum 75% performance.
 Performance in General Education/Liberal Arts and Science courses that are a part of the nursing curriculum with a minimum GPA of 2.75.
 Refer to the admission rubric for a list of courses.
-The admissions rubric used to evaluate student performance may be found at: https://www.sunyulster.edu/academics/credit_programs/nursing The more courses completed from the General Education/Liberal Arts and Sciences courses in the Nursing curriculum and the higher the grades in these courses, the greater the chance of admission.
+The admissions rubric used to evaluate student performance may be found in the Nursing Admissions Requirements on the SUNY Ulster Nursing information page.